abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![antisymmetry](antisymmetry.svg)

-Also it means that no ties are permitted - either I am better than my grandmother ot socker or she is better at it than me.
+Also it means that no ties are permitted - either I am better than my grandmother at socker or she is better at it than me.

 Connexity
 ---